umd-mith/mith-static/src/pages/news/preserving-the-roguish-form-a-conversation-in-hypertexts-with-bill-bly-and-deena-larsen.md

 ---
 author:
-- 'MITH '
+  - "MITH "
-date: '2011-05-25T02:40:00.000Z'
+date: "2011-05-25T02:40:00.000Z"
 layout: ../../layouts/PostLayout.astro
 slug: preserving-the-roguish-form-a-conversation-in-hypertexts-with-bill-bly-and-deena-larsen
+title:
-title: 'Preserving the Roguish Form: A Conversation in Hypertexts with Bill Bly and Deena Larsen'
+  "Preserving the Roguish Form: A Conversation in Hypertexts with Bill Bly and Deena Larsen"
 ---

 In 2007, MITH acquired the [Deena Larsen Collection](http://mith.umd.edu/larsen/) (DLC).
 The collection consists of Macintosh SE computers, archived press materials, and early hypertexts and electronic literature from 1987 to 2004.
 I recently had the fortunate opportunity to sit down with Deena and fellow hypertext author, Bill Bly.